 This course focuses on English Language Arts skills, such as writing, speaking, and listening, that are necessary for students to be successful in high school and beyond, with an emphasis on analyzing and interpreting informational and literary texts.
-Students will develop reading skills through a survey of world literature including The Odyssey, Romeo and Juliet, and To Kill a Mockingbird.
-Students will utilize these skills in the production of a research paper.
+Students will develop reading skills through an emphasis on early world literature including The Odyssey and Romeo and Juliet.